munificent/game-programming-patterns/book/command.markdown

 href="http://en.wikipedia.org/wiki/Memento_pattern"
 class="gof-pattern">Memento</a> pattern, but I haven't found it to work well.
 Since commands tend to modify only a small part of an object's state, snapshotting the rest of its data is a waste of memory.
-It's cheaper to just manually store only the bits you change.
+It's cheaper to manually store only the bits you change.

 <a href="http://en.wikipedia.org/wiki/Persistent_data_structure">*Persistent
 data structures*</a> are another option.
 With these, every modification to an